Vyral/lela-ashkarian/_posts/2020-01-02-the-4-best-ways-to-get-your-home-sold-quicker.md

 {% include youtube.html %}

-Here are the top four reasons that move the needle and help you get your home sold quicker:
+Here are the top four factors that move the needle and help you get your home sold quicker:

 **1\.
 Price.** If a home isn’t priced correctly, buyers will dismiss and ignore it.

 **2\.
 Location.** Down here in the Keys, location is key.
-Whether or not you’re on the waterfront, you have a dock, or not the neighborhood allows vacation rentals are all important factors within this.
+Whether or not you’re on the waterfront, have a dock, or the neighborhood allows vacation rentals are all important factors.

 {% include pullquote.html %}